 If the product container is deteriorating, place the entire container in a plastic bucket with a tight-fitting lid.
 Do not remove the label.
 Surround the product container with an absorbent.

-If you have to repackage material from a corroding container into a new container, include original label or clearly label the product
+If you have to repackage material from a corroding container into a new container, include an original label or clearly label the product

 Transport the materials in your automobile trunk or truck bed, if possible.
-If you must transport the products inside your vehicle, open windows for ventilation and do not smoke.
+If you must transport the products inside your vehicle, open windows for ventilation, and do not smoke.